 g_toolfind its data files?
 With the current logic, it will actually use the system-wide share/gromacs/ directory, which may or may not work correctly, depending on how different the versions are.

-#5 Updated by Mark Abraham over 6 years ago
+#5 Updated by Mark Abraham almost 7 years ago

 I'm unsure of the answers to any of the above.
 I gather relocatable binaries are a useful thing for supporting package creation, but don't know anything further.
 Hopefully we will hear more from package maintainers in the beta phase.

 In the meantime, it is unacceptable that "cmake, make, install, source GMXRC, mdrun" does not work (or worse, picks up some mdrun from another path).
 I think https://gerrit.gromacs.org/#/c/2548/1 makes that standard workflow work.
 If there's other problems for less common use cases, we'll have to solve them later.